-- 36. Policy NBE11 of the HLP32 supports development which does not give rise to, or would not be subject to, unacceptable levels of pollution.
+Policy NBE11 of the HLP32 supports development which does not give rise to, or would not be subject to, unacceptable levels of pollution.
 Saved Policy GEN1 of the HLP06 supports development that, amongst other requirements, causes no material loss of amenity to adjacent properties.
 Saved Policy GEN6 states that development which generates volumes of traffic unsuited to the local area will only be permitted where the proposal incorporates adequate noise abatement measures to alleviate any material loss in amenity.
-The NPPF 2021 advises that planning decisions should ensure that developments achieve a high standard of amenity for existing and future users and do not undermine quality of life for communities, - 37.
-The site is located in open countryside, which features sporadic residential properties. - 38.
+The NPPF 2021 advises that planning decisions should ensure that developments achieve a high standard of amenity for existing and future users and do not undermine quality of life for communities.

+The site is located in open countryside, which features sporadic residential properties.

 The nearest residential property to the application site is Demales Farm, which is within the same ownership as the application site.
-There are other scattered residential dwellings in the vicinity. - 39.
-No information has been provided within the application to clarify either the number of visiting dogs at each "session" of dog walking, and particularly, no information has been supplied in relation to the "other" proposed events such as charity events, training, dog agility and so forth.
+There are other scattered residential dwellings in the vicinity.

+The applicant has clarified that there would be a maximum of 16 bookings per day during summer and 10 bookings per day during winter, when daylight hours are shorter, with a maximum of 2 cars, 2 people and 4 dogs per field, per session.
+At maximum capacity, for the two fields combined, this would mean that there would be a total of 32 car movements to and from the site, with up to 32 people on site and 64 dogs in any one day.
 Noise associated with the exercising of numerous dogs would be appreciable rather than negligible and the comments of the public and Parish Council in this respect are acknowledged.
-In this case, noise would be likely to travel, particularly in a quiet rural environment, however no information has been provided to enable a robust assessment of impact on the amenities of occupiers of dwellings in the vicinity of the site. - 40.
+In this case, noise would be likely to travel, particularly in a quiet rural environment, however no information has been provided to enable a robust assessment of impact on the amenities of occupiers of dwellings in the vicinity of the site.

 The application was submitted without any noise assessment, it therefore provides insufficient information to clarify whether the proposal accords with Policies NBE11 of the HLP32 and Policy GEN1 of the HLP06 in respect of noise and amenity impacts.